 Certified EHR Specialist

-This 140 hour course will cover the usage and management of health information and the electronic health record (EHR).
-This course will introduce the students to the use of health information and the electronic health record for many settings within the health care industry from ambulatory, long term, home health, specialty, population health, and personal health that encompass the continuum of care.
-This course will provide students with a practical understanding of what an electronic health record specialist is and how important they are in the job market today.
+This 120-hour course will cover the use and management of health information and the electronic health record (EHR).
+Students will be introduced to the use of health information and the electronic health record for many settings within the health care industry.
+Topics include basic office skills and procedures, medical terminology, basic coding and billing information and HIPAA.
+Participants will have a practical understanding of electronic health records, how they are used in all areas of healthcare and the relevance to the job market today.

-Prerequisites: High School Diploma or GED, Reading & Language Placement Tests, Basic Computer Skills
+Prerequisites: High school diploma or GED, Reading & Language Placement Tests, Basic Computer Skills, Memo for Registration

-CRC required, $30 National Exam administered on site after program completion: $105
+Note: CRC required. $30 National Exam administered on site after program completion: $105

 EHR Specialist’s duties will vary with size and specialty of the facility in which they may work.

 - Assemble patient’s health information to ensure information is complete and accurate

 - Enter data, such as demographic characteristics, history and extent of disease, diagnostic procedures and treatment into computer

 - Statistical and Data Analysis for Quality Improvement Measures

 - Assist with special studies and research for public health agencies